Black Soldier Fly Hydroponics

-The most important factor on the BSF bins is capture of the liquids created while the BSF are processing your food waste, and then to rinse the finished compost materials with the water from the reservoir so that the nutrients end up in the nutrient water in the reservoir.
+The most important factor on the BSF bins is capture of the liquids created while the BSF are processing your food waste, and then to rinse the finished compost materials with the water from the reservoir (every week or two) so that the nutrients end up in the nutrient water in the reservoir.
 I've found it best to use stainless steel window screen for the bottom (100% coverage), then it's very important to used crumbled up egg shells (1.5" deep right on the screen).
 Without the egg shells, the screen WILL plug up, causing an anaerobic condition (no oxygen, build up of liquids), then it will stink - and it should NEVER stink (see section below about stinky compost issues).

 - I've found that crunched (not powdered) eggshells in the bins acts as a filler which greatly helps the nutrient drainage.
 If you have only food waste, the bottom may still plug up too easily, and the egg shells really help prevent this.
 I've also used papaya seeds (lots) for this purpose.

-- If you add meat/animal parts to your bins, then never wash or add the compost to the reservoir unless these items are fully processed by the BSF.
+- If you add meat/animal parts to your bins, then avoid rinsing the compost into the reservoir unless these items are fully processed by the BSF.
 If you don't overfeed the larva, then they will have eaten everything within 1-2 days.
 So rinse just before you feed them more food.

-- Since this is mesophilic compost (70-90 degrees), the solids that you remove from the system with seeds are likely to germinate still (and items like avocado seeds, bones, etc) , so if you have a traditional thermophilic compost pile (100 degrees+), then it may be good to add there so that the seeds are destroyed (composted).
+- Since this is mesophilic compost (70-100 degrees), the un-eaten solids that you remove from the system with seeds are likely to germinate still (and items like avocado seeds, bones, etc) , so if you have a traditional thermophilic compost pile (100 degrees+), then it may be good to add there so that the seeds are destroyed (composted).

-- Two bins with screen bottoms, mounted directly over the reservoir - much less labor, and you rarely will need to handle the compost
+Bins with screen bottom, mounted directly over the reservoir so you rarely will need to handle the compost

 - The liquids automatically drip through the bottom screen into the reservoir.

-- You will need a hose from the pump with a valve on it, so that you can rinse the completed resting bin several different times.
+- You will need a hose from the pump with a valve on it, so that you can rinse the bin every week or two (while the pump is running).
 The liquids will return through the bottom screen to the reservoir taking the nutrients and small particles with it.
 Depending on what food you have added to your system, you may have almost nothing left in the bin when finished rinsing (other than larva and the crushed egg shells).
-If you have remaining stuff like fruit seeds, etc, then eventually you will need to scoop these out and use as compost elsewhere in your garden.
+If you have remaining stuff like fruit seeds, bones, etc, then eventually you will need to scoop these out and can use it as compost elsewhere.